 staging: addon to current release or preview of a future release

-master: development version of LRZ - accessible for test installations, may be subject to full rebuild
+master: development version of LRZ - accessible for test installations, may be subject to a full rebuild

 LRZ will periodically release a new version of the software stack built with Spack and change the default version to the new release.
 Older versions will remain available by loading specific modules, e.g.